KrzysztofJopek/SDL2-Tanks/README.md

 - Enemy AI.

 ## Installing & running
-Game is tested on GNU/Linux enviroment, please install SDL2 and Boost library beforehand.
+Game is tested in GNU/Linux enviroment.
+Please install SDL2 and Boost library beforehand.

 To compile simply use:
 ```